-European Parliament Approves Ban On Single-Use Plastics
+European Parliament Approves Ban On Some Single-Use Plastics, Reduction On Others

 The European Parliament voted on Wednesday to enact a complete ban on some single-use plastics — such as drinking straws and disposable cutlery — across the European Union and a reduction on others in an effort to reduce ocean waste.

-Note: A previous version of this story misspelled Marriott International as Marriot International.